schlomo/apt-install/README.md

 Building & Installation
 -----------------------

 Simply run `make` to create a DEB package in `out/`.
-You will need ronn to build the man page.
+Build Requirements are debuild(1), git-dch(1) and [ronn](http://rtomayko.github.io/ronn/).
+For Ubuntu/Debian install the `devscripts git-buildpackage ruby-ronn make debhelper` packages.

+To create a release [github-release](https://github.com/c4milo/github-release) needs to be in your PATH.